 In September of 2016 the Community deeded the Well over to the Carpetbag Theatre.
 Their mission is to “give artistic voice to the issues and dreams of people who have been silenced by racism, classism, sexism, ageism, homophobia and other forms of oppression.”
 A service of decommissioning was held.
 It was an evening of gratitude, memories, grief, relinquishment and anticipation of the future into which God is leading the Community.

-The Community continues to pursue the mission of hospitality (and particularly, care for the homeless) through association with Family Promise of Knoxville.
+The Community continues to pursue the mission of hospitality (and particularly, care for persons experiencing homelessness) through association with Family Promise of Knoxville.
 Family Promise helps homeless families with children achieve sustainable independence.
-They provide temporary housing in churches as well as other services including a day center with laundry facilities, bathrooms, internet connections and study and play space for Children.
+They provide temporary housing in churches as well as other services including a day center with laundry facilities, bathrooms, internet connections and study and play space for children.
 There is a professional case management staff to develop an individualized plan for each family to address the factors that led to their homeless and to build the skills needed to find and maintain housing.
 Families are also linked to social services, employment possibilities, education and job skills training, health care, day care and any needed services.
 Follow-up services help prevent a return to homelessness.
-The Community of St. Ninian is a "support congregation" including providing meals and overnight hosting in cooperation with a host congregation.
+The Community of St. Ninian is a "support congregation" including providing meals and hosting in cooperation with a host congregation.
 Family Promise welcomes families with gay/lesbian parents and participation from gay-friendly groups such as the Community of St. Ninian.

 All of this activity has been possible only because of the commitment of those who have covenanted together and the friends and contributors who continue to support this work with prayers, energy, time, finance, and love.
 What no one person can do alone, the Community has been able to do.